david8862/keras-YOLOv3-model-set/README.md

   --rescale_interval RESCALE_INTERVAL
                         Number of epoch interval to rescale input image, default=10
-  --label_smoothing LABEL_SMOOTHING
+  --model_pruning       Whether to use model pruning for optimization --label_smoothing LABEL_SMOOTHING
                         Label smoothing factor (between 0 and 1) for classification loss, default=0